jonnycfd/NomadHer-Project-Public-Dup/deliverables/iteration-03.plan.md

 #### Artifacts

-We will use UML to design the structure of the program, so the team members can understand different components exist in the program.

-UI design: We will draw the different frames of the mobile app on paper before we actually implement them, to make sure they are good-looking and capable of interacting with each other smoothly and reasonably.

 As the front-end team keeps developing on React-native mobile application, the admin Web application team used a brand new javascript framework Vue.js to create a lightweight Web application.
 This application can be accessed directly on web browser, after a successful login administrators can view each userâ€™s uploaded photo ID and pose photos, verify or disqualify users, as well as deleting their uploaded pose photos.

+For UI design, we will draw the different frames of the mobile app on paper before we actually implement them, to make sure they are good-looking and capable of interacting with each other smoothly and reasonably.

+And we will use UML to design the structure of the program, so the team members can understand different components exist in the program.